 In fact, what the 2019 edition does is introduce Nvidia’s new RTX ‘Turing’ graphics cards which brings with it a beefy frame rate boost, in addition to ray tracing capabilities as a breather to those visuals.
-The neoteric technology doesn’t come cheap –Check on Amazon at Amazon to be precise, at least for the RTX 2080 model I’m reviewing here.
+The neoteric technology doesn’t come cheap though, at least for the RTX 2080 model I’m reviewing here.

 It will take a lot of convincing to buy one laptop at that price, considering that you can easily buy gaming laptops with Nvidia 10-Series cars for at least a grand, or even less.
 So, does the performance boost and RTX features justify the massive hike in price?